 Through years of working with people, Isaac has cultivated and refined an ability to track what is happening in the nervous system of participants.
 Bringing this awareness to peoples attention, allows our natural, innate self-regulating mechanism to be re-established.

 The beauty of this invitation is that nothing needs to be changed, fixed, or eliminated.
-It is a non-dualistic, non-judgmental enquiry into our present being.
+It is a non-dualistic, non-judgmental inquiry into our present being.
 Everything happens through the agency of awareness.

 As we bring awareness to these unconscious habits, there is a shift that occurs.
 In the course of investigation, people spontaneously recognize the true nature of themselves, which many report as the experience of peace, unconditional love, compassion, or simply of being home.